Things to Do With Kids in Los Angeles: Explore Together

 Universal Studios Hollywood

-Plenty of amazing finds have surfaced at this active paleontology location, and your admission gives you a glimpse into what scientists are working on in the Fossil Lab, and a chance to talk with scientists and volunteers about recent finds that make the past come to life.
-Changing programs can include 3D movies and new fossils as they're found.
+An active paleontology site, this is one of the more unique kid-friendly activities in Los Angeles.
+Your admission gives you a glimpse into what scientists are working on in the Fossil Lab, and a chance to talk with scientists and volunteers about recent finds that make the past come to life.
+Changing programs can include 3D movies and new fossils as they are found.

-The whole family can learn about birds, dinosaurs, insects, mammals, and more at the Natural History Museum.
-Beyond their regular family-friendly exhibits, the museum caters to kids with touchable minerals, furs and fossils, authentic scientific exploration tools, and an insect zoo.
+Though the weather will almost always be perfect for going outdoors, if you are looking for things to do with kids in Los Angeles indoors, check out one of its many excellent museums!
+The Natural History Museum will appeal to the whole family, with family-friendly exhibits about birds, dinosaurs, insects, and mammals, and caters to kids in particular with its touchable minerals, furs and fossils, authentic scientific exploration tools, and insect zoo.
 Interactive shows (some feature actors dressed as dinosaurs!) round out the educational entertainment.

 The Children's Museum at La Habra